cbeninati/web-maker/README.md

 Web-Maker ![Build](https://travis-ci.org/chinchang/web-maker.svg?branch=master)
 ======

 **Web-Maker** is a chrome extension that converts your Chrome tab into an offline playground for your web experiments.
-Something like CodePen or JSFiddle, but much more faster and works offline being local on your system.
+Something like CodePen or JSFiddle, but much faster and works offline being local on your system.

 ### [INSTALL EXTENSION](https://chrome.google.com/webstore/detail/web-maker/lkfkkhfhhdkiemehlpkgjeojomhpccnh)